Oluwapelumi-E/Retail-Sales-Analysis-Excel-Dashboard/README.md

 The primary goal of this project is to demonstrate data transformation, pivot table analysis, and dashboarding capabilities using Excel and Python-friendly datasets.

-[Image of a professional business intelligence dashboard with sales charts and KPIs]

 ## 📁 File Descriptions
 * **`Dataset.csv`**: The raw transactional data containing 2,026 records.
 It includes details such as Order IDs, Product Categories, Sales, COGS, and Profits.
 * **`ANALYSIS.csv`**: A processed file containing aggregated summaries, including performance metrics by country, sales channel, and payment method.